Optimization with Multi-sourced Information and Unknown Reliability: A Distributionally Robust Approach: Models and Solution Approaches

-We assume that $\mathbb{X}$ is a closed set and that the objective function $\ell(\bm{x},\bm{\xi})$ is lower semi-continuous in $\bm{x}$ for every fixed $\bm{\xi} \in \Xi$, and upper semi-continuous in $\bm{\xi}$ for every fixed $\bm{x} \in \mathbb{X}$.
+By assumption, $\mathbb{X}$ is a closed set and the objective function $\ell(\bm{x},\bm{\xi})$ is lower semi-continuous in $\bm{x}$ for every fixed $\bm{\xi} \in \Xi$, and upper semi-continuous in $\bm{\xi}$ for every fixed $\bm{x} \in \mathbb{X}$.
 However, the unknown nature of the true distribution $\mathbb{P}$ prevents us from solving \eqref{eq:SP} directly.
 To address this issue, we formulate a multi-reference distributionally robust optimization (MR-DRO) problem:

 Here, the ambiguity set $\mathbb{B}_{\epsilon}(\hat{\mathbb{P}}_{HI})$ is defined as:

 which includes all distributions $\mathbb{Q}$ on the space $\mathcal{M}(\Xi)$ such that $\mathbb{E}^{\mathbb{Q}}\left[\left\|\bm{\xi}\right\|\right] = \int_{\Xi}\left\|\xi\right\|\mathbb{Q}(d\bm{\xi}) < \infty$ and their Wasserstein distance to $\hat{\mathbb{P}}_{HI}$ (obtained via \eqref{eq:empirical-distribution}) is at most $\epsilon$ ($\epsilon \geq 0$).
 It can be viewed as a Wasserstein ball of radius $\epsilon$ centered on the empirical distribution $\hat{\mathbb{P}}_{HI}$.
 The Wasserstein distance is further defined as: